 Both in terms of cumulative emissions, and current per capita emissions, richer countries rank high.
 Conversely, low- and middle-income countries have lower cumulative historical emissions and per capita emissions.
-Even within countries, it is the relatively rich that are most responsible for a majority of carbon emissions.
+Even within countries, it is the relatively rich who are most responsible for a majority of carbon emissions.

 How focusing on population causes harm

 Efforts to link population growth and environmental degradation, and in recent years population growth and climate change, tend to wrongly assume a simple and direct relationship between human numbers and environmental impacts such as deforestation, species loss, and greenhouse gas emissions.
 People living near areas of environmental degradation get blamed, even if the main drivers of those problems are consumption and production choices far away—such as when forests get cleared for timber, or to grow livestock or cash crops, for export.

 In this misguided frame, efforts to reduce fertility rates and limit resource consumption become paramount “solutions,” even though they are often directed at people who already have very low, even subsistence-level, consumption patterns.
 And they fail to address the primary drivers.